Lab 3:A Disturbance in the Force

 Determine an expression for Ha2t.

-Implement your expressions for Hc2a and Ha2t in the matlabscript provided HERE.
+Implement your expressions for Hc2a and Ha2t in the python ctPropArm.py linked at the top of this page.

-A good way to compare model and measured data (and to make checkoffs go smoothly) is to re-scale the plots so that the time axes are aligned and the amplitudes are visually similar, as in the figure below.
+A good way to compare model and measured data (and to make checkoffs go smoothly) is to re-scale the plots so that the time axes are aligned and the amplitudes are visually similar, as in the figure below (the simulated step responses shown in the images below were generated from a different application, but your waveforms should be similar).

 Test 2: Test the robustness of your model by changing the K's WITHOUT changing the system parameters \gamma_a or \beta.
 Try the second set of K's from last week: i.e., K_d was set so that the system was barely stable when K_i=4.0 and K_p=0.5.
 Compare step responses as well as the resulting resonance frequencies in the measurement and in the model.
 You will probably notice a poorer match between model and observed step response.
 What about the frequency response?